Voxel WordPress Theme number Mods

 eg. 207,000 Instagram followers –> 207k Instagram followers

-The Code: Voxel Theme Mods – Number To Short Hand
+The Code: Voxel Theme Mods – Advanced Abbreviate Number

 public function get_label(): string {